response-interop/interface/resources/README.tpl.md

 ## Implementations

+- Directives:

-Implementations MAY define additional class members not defined in these interfaces.
+    - Implementations MAY define additional class members not defined in these interfaces.

-Notes:
+- Notes:

     - **Reference implementations** may be found at <https://github.com/response-interop/impl>.

 ## Q & A